TARA'S Mobile Grooming is dedicated to customer satisfaction and we attend

 Erin, groomer and instructor, graduated Barnwell High School in 2005, where she received the BB and Edwina Baxley Scholarship and the Lonnie Lane Memorial Scholarship, which she redeemed at Nash Academy of Animal Arts in Lexington, Ky.
 Erin has worked at the Barnwell County Animal Shelter and has been active in the family business since 8th grade, when she attended her first Atlanta Pet Fair workshop and lecture .
 AND she is active in animal rescue groups!
-Her latest interest is in grooming competitions, in both Atlanta and Orlando.Erin is the proud owner of Leroy, beagle/lab X, Anne and Dan, both pointers and Shelby, a beagle.
+Her latest interest is in grooming competitions, in both Atlanta and Orlando.Erin is the proud owner of Leroy, beagle/lab X, Red, Caroline, Bandit & Smokey American Bulldogs.

-East Coast Grooming School and Tara's most recent adventure has been to teach her grooming skills to 9 inmates at The Allendale Correctional Institute as part of the Character Building program.
+East Coast Grooming School and Tara's most recent adventure has been to teach her grooming skills to inmates at The Allendale Correctional Institute as part of the Character Building program.
 Providing job skills to inmates allows them to be productive members of society when released.
 This is all a volunteer effort initiated by The Animal Advocates of Barnwell, S.C.
+In just 4 years, 75% of the the inmates participating in animal programs at ACI that have been released are now working in the pet industry.

 My first 'Big Boy' Haircut!!